 Protect your eyes during sports and games

-If pool water stings your eyes, get out.
-"Rinse your eyes immediately with clean water, even if you have to buy a bottle," said Dr. Bensinger.
+If pool water stings your eyes, it’s probably because of the chemicals.
+Rinse your eyes immediately with clean water when this happens.
 And don't wear contact lenses in lake or pond water.
 Infections can result from germs that stay under the lens.
-They would be likely to wash out if no contact was in place.
+These germs would be likely to wash out if no contact was in place.

 Always leave fireworks to the pros

 The statistics tell the story.
 According to the American Academy of Ophthalmology, thousands of people, many of them children, suffer from eye injuries caused by fireworks every year.2 Be careful around fireworks and wear protective eyewear.
 Try attending a professional fireworks show instead of purchasing them to use at home.
 Never let children play with fireworks.
 If an eye injury results from fireworks, seek medical attention immediately.